bfetler/coronary_disease/README.md

 + Logistic Regression
 + LinearSVC Support Vector Classification

-After normalizing the data columns, we find the training data fits the presence or absence of coronary disease with 80% accuracy using either method.
-A standard error of 10% was estimated from cross-validation scores.
+After normalizing the data columns, we find the training data fits the presence or absence of coronary disease with 83% accuracy using either method.
+A two-sigma error of 16% was estimated from cross-validation scores (cv = 8).
+Repeated fits often gave smaller error estimates due to random variation in the train test split.

 [Logistic regression from Statsmodels](http://statsmodels.sourceforge.net/0.6.0/generated/statsmodels.discrete.discrete_model.Logit.html) of normalized data gives an idea of variable importance.
 The coefficients and their absolute value order depends on the random split between train and test datasets, but in general *fluoroscopy vessel count (fluor_count)* is always at top, *chest_pain type* is in the top five, and *sex* has more influence than *age*.
 Typical values are given below.